taxigy/taxigy.github.io/resume.md

 As an interim branch manager, I'm in charge of recruiting and running local HR processes.
 To the moment, I've built the team of engineers from 3 to 9 professionals, and now the process is frozen sine die.

-### Software Development Analyst, Directum; Izhevsk, Russia — 2012-2014
+### Software Analyst and R&D Engineer, Directum; Izhevsk, Russia — 2012-2014

-During the whole term, I was primarily in charge for a single product which is called 'Directum Solo' and is a mobile application for the users of vendor's core product, Directum.
-With the product team, we completed four consecutive projects with total budget of over 110,00 man-hours, created several MVPs and shipped 6 public versions, each having huge dependencies on other products or certain clients.
-Here, I've acted both as a product manager and architectural engineer.
-I hadn't been involved in actual engineering (some people call it 'coding') much.
+Was in charge of mobile applications development, those for the users of vendor's core product.
+Completed several consecutive projects of total 11,000 man-hours.
+Created MVPs and shipped a sequence of public releases, each having dependencies on other products or certain clients.
+Designed mission-critical architecture parts and APIs.
+Acted both as a product manager and architectural engineer.

-I also have had a secondary role, an engineer at R&D department.
-The research team of four engineers and two analysts has put on trial several new concepts on a monthly basis (keeping fast pace), each finalized by an MVP that confirmed or disproved initial market or product idea.
-My main responsibility was front-end development and analysis of hypotheses performed on mined data or unstructured information collected abroad.
+As an engineer at R&D department, a member of the research team of four engineers and two analysts, has put on trial several new concepts on a monthly basis, each finalized by an MVP that confirmed or disproved initial market or product idea and then made it ready for downstream processes (like technical marketing or next cycle of development).
+Was responsible for the front-end development and preliminary analysis of hypotheses performed on mined data or unstructured information that has been collected abroad.

 ### Head of Product Development, Bitmaster; Izhevsk, Russia — 2011-2012

-With newly created structure within the organization, I've acted as a project manager for the projects that have involved third-parties; and have been responsible for in-house API design and implementation.
-With a small team, we have finished three projects (from about 1000 to 10,000 man-hours) and shipped new products that support core business and provide additional marketing tools for the organization.
+With newly created structure within the organization, was in charge of new product development.
+Designed and implemented several APIs that were consumed by third-party developers who have produced applications.
+With the assistance of a small team, finished several projects (from about 1000 to 10,000 man-hours, of various complexity) and shipped new products to support core business that multiplied high-qualityaudience of complete product set.

-### Technical Writer, engineering generalist, Bitmaster; Izhevsk, Russia — 2007-2012
+### Software Engineering Generalist, Bitmaster; Izhevsk, Russia — 2007-2012

-As a part of engineering team, I accomplished the complete redesign and migration of user manuals and technical documentation and put the information management process in order.
-Primarily, I acted as a front-end engineer at the whole version development cycle, from scope definition to transferring the version into support; as a generalist, I also performed the named support, both for customers and in-house stakeholders.
+Redesigned and migrated complete user manuals and technical documentation to the new platform, one that is more open to customers and that boosted education process among them.
+Put the information management process in order.
+Worked as an engineering generalist and covered overall product development process, from scope definition to transferring the version into support.
+Performed product support, both for customers and in-house stakeholders.

 ## Education
 Izhevsk State Technical University — Specialist, Computer Science, 2004-2009.